typex1/AWS-Summits-2025/README.md

 Amazon Q Chat:
 ```
-Create a sample csv file with data about plants and trees.
+Create a sample csv file named plants.csv with data about plants and trees.
 Add the characteristics you think are most appropiate.
 ```
 ```
 Create a python app to analyze the csv data from plants.csv and generate some statistics in a table.
 Please also include unit tests for the app.